How to Translate Idioms Without Direct Chinese Equivalents

 How do idioms reflect culture?

-Historical and Cultural Influences on Idioms
+Historical and Cultural Influences When You Translate Idioms

 Different cultures shape idioms based on their unique experiences: